PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

   }
 };
 {% endhighlight %}
-`random.js` defines various random number generators to be easily used.
+`random.js` defines various random number generators.
+The definition of `normal` requires mathematical knowledge of normal (Gaussian) distributions.

+Again, there are other functions in `math/` that I recommend you look at, though I personally don't think they are as interesting as `array/`.

 ## Conclusion

-In this post, we looked at what each folder in d3's source does.
+In this post, we examined the roles of each folder in d3's source.
 We also looked in depth into three folders: `core/`, `array/`, and `math/`.
-In the next post, we'll finally look at the real meat of d3: selections.
+Hopefully, the internals of d3 are starting to make sense.
+In the next post, we'll finally look at the real meat of d3: selections and transitions.
+Stay tuned!